Friday morning my alarm went off, and I dragged myself out of bed and into the shower.

 I’ve known since college that I am an introvert.
-My spiritual director administered the Meyers Briggs test and I was an off-the-charts introvert (I’m an INFP if you’re curious).
-For those of you who know me now, you might be surprised to learn that I'm introverted, as I've learned to be outgoing through the years.
+My spiritual director administered the Meyers Briggs test to me during my sophomore year at Gannon.
+As it turns out, I was an off-the-charts introvert (I’m an INFP if you’re curious).
+For those of you who only know the current Kim, you might be surprised to learn that I'm introverted, as coaching as helped me to become more outgoing over the years.

 The terms introversion and extroversion are preferences popularized by Swiss psychiatrist Carl Jung and later incorporated into what is now known as the Meyers Briggs test I referenced above.

 Extroverts tend to be outgoing and talkative and get their energy from parties and engaging with people.
 Introverts tend to get their energy from quiet reflection, and that energy dwindles during interactions.

 I know what I need to get and keep my energy up, and I know that quiet reflective time (i.e. pillow over my head) is important for me.
 But I forgot.

 A few years ago I read the book Quiet by Susan Cain.
 I didn’t think the book had much to teach me (I know…how arrogant of me), mostly because I spent so much time working with my personality type in college and when I lived in the convent.

 I was wrong.
 This book was an excellent reminder that it’s not just conversations and being around people that fatigue me.

 It’s loud noise (I don’t love concerts), bright lights (I work in ambient light at every opportunity), and any other type of stimuli.
 Which means the gym is actually a very draining environment for me, no matter how much I love it.